nyhtml/Dell-OptiPlex-790/README-en.md

 **Warning**: Our [releases](https://github.com/Sipylus/Dell-OptiPlex-790/releases/) are configured to work with systems configured with similar [specs](https://www.dualbootpc.com/systems/desktop/790sff/).

 ## Warranty
-THIS [Dell OPTIPLEX 790 SFF](https://github.com/Sipylus/Dell-OptiPlex-790) REPO IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR<br>
+THIS [DELL OPTIPLEX 790 SFF](https://github.com/Sipylus/Dell-OptiPlex-790) REPO IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR<br>
 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,<br>
 FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE<br>
 AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER<br>